hummingbot/hummingbot-site/docs/blog/posts/2019-10-liquid-partnership/index.md

 We are grateful to have a highly engaged and active community, and have been overwhelmed by the enthusiasm and involvement of our community in Hummingbot.
 From the moment we announced Hummingbot, we have received and continue to receive ongoing requests from exchanges and protocols to add support, as well as strategy suggestions and other feature requests for Hummingbot.
 Since our team is relatively small and takes a very diligent and comprehensive approach to building, testing, and maintaining new features, unfortunately we have not been able to add on as many features and capabilities as we’d like or accommodate all of these requests.

 In light of this, over the past few weeks and months, our team has focused on refactoring and documenting our code base which has resulted in the reigning in of the addition of new features.
 Our rationale for taking this approach is given our highly engaged community, the fastest way for us to build out the capabilities of Hummingbot is by enlisting the help of our community.
-To that end, we have focused on arming our community with the tools to build on top of Hummingbot in the form of cleaner, more documented code as well as developer resources (see our [Developer Docs](https://docs.hummingbot.io/developer/overview/) and [Developer Forum](https://forum.hummingbot.io)).
+To that end, we have focused on arming our community with the tools to build on top of Hummingbot in the form of cleaner, more documented code as well as developer resources (see our [Developer Docs](../../../developers/index.md).

 As part of our partnership with Liquid, we are announcing a Gitcoin bounty to source a developer from the community to work closely with the Hummingbot and Liquid teams in order to develop an exchange connector.